civicboom/civicboom/docs/new-developer.rst

 - once the repository has been installed, civicboom packages will be usable like any others
   - "apt-get update" to fetch the latest package list
-  - "apt-get install cb-website" will get the code and dependencies
+  - "apt-get install cb-website" will get the code and dependencies and set up a server running locally
-  - "apt-get install cb-devkit" will get things necessary to build packages
+  - "apt-get install cb-devkit" will get the things that are not necessary to run the site, but are used when building packages
   - "apt-get upgrade" to upgrade all installed parts
 - once the website and dependencies are installed, a developer can clone the repository into their home folder and work on it there, running the development setup on port 5000
+  - in src, "paster serve --reload development.ini"

 Code Repositories